What is a Physiatrist?

-•We are a practice of medical physicians and mid-level providers in the Denver & Greenwood Village area with greater than 40 years of combined experience in the specialized evaluation and and non-surgical management of problems involving the nervous system, muscles, bones, discs, tendons and ligaments.
+We are a practice of medical physicians and mid-level providers in the Denver & Greenwood Village area with greater than 30 years of combined experience in the specialized evaluation and non-surgical management of problems involving the nervous system, muscles, bones, discs, tendons and ligaments.

-•Dr. Bainbridge and Dr. Trainor are board certified Physical Medicine and Rehabilitation (PMR) physicians.
+- Dr. Drew Trainor is board certified in Physical Medicine and Rehabilitation (PMR) and Pain Medicine

 Our goal as Denver rehab specialists is to facilitate our patients’ return to functional and fulfilling activities, and to promote healthy lifestyle changes by:

-•Leading and coordinating individualized spine/pain treatment plans, often incorporating a team of other spine-specialized medical professionals.
+- Leading and coordinating individualized spine/pain treatment plans, often incorporating a team of other spine and pain specialized medical professionals.

 Individualized treatment plans often include:

-•Prudent use of procedures such as spinal injections to facilitate your rehabilitation.
+- Prudent use of procedures such as spinal injections to facilitate rehabilitation.